 * Statement of Purpose

-GAPSA Scholarly Grants are intended to help support current graduate and professional students at the University of Minnesota -Twin Cities and Duluth campuses to present their research work.
-Due to limited funding, GAPSA Scholarly Grants are only available to students who present their research (or similar scholarly endeavors) at conferences or professional meetings.
+PSG Scholarly Grants are intended to help support current professional students at the University of Minnesota -Twin Cities and Duluth campuses to present their research work.
+Due to limited funding, PSG Scholarly Grants are only available to students who present their research (or similar scholarly endeavors) at conferences or professional meetings.

 Scholarly Grants will reimburse a student up to $250 for overseas conferences or up to $200 for events within North America.
 Please note that North America includes Canada, Mexico, and the Caribbean.

-- Must be a current University of Minnesota graduate or professional student at the University of Minnesota - Twin Cities or Duluth campuses.
+- Must be a current University of Minnesota professional student at the University of Minnesota - Twin Cities or Duluth campuses.

-- Must be a fee-paying member of GAPSA at the time of application and the event.
+- Must be a fee-paying member of PSG at the time of application and the event.

 - Must have been accepted to present research or other work directly related to your degree program.

-- The presentation at the event must occur after the GAPSA General Assembly meeting where your application will be considered.
+- The presentation at the event must occur after the PSG Congress meeting where your application will be considered.

 - Students may only receive one Scholarly Grant per academic career.